The Deck is Stacked

 The massive government subsidies provided to Qatar, Etihad and Emirates are not only a clear violation of Open Skies policy, but they also pose a direct threat to the U.S. airline industry and thousands of American jobs.
 These state-owned carriers are using their huge, artificial advantage to rapidly expand their fleets and take over international routes, unfairly capturing U.S. airline market share and shifting U.S. aviation jobs overseas.

 A strong U.S. airline industry supports a strong U.S. economy.
-Qatar, Etihad and Emirates’ unfair, anti-competitive practices directly threaten the 11 million jobs and $1.5 trillion in nationwide economic activity supported by U.S. airlines.
+Qatar, Etihad and Emirates’ unfair, anti-competitive practices directly threaten the more than 10 million jobs and $1.5 trillion in nationwide economic activity supported by U.S. airlines.

 Think Americans deserve a level playing field?
 Sign our petition today.